Top of main content

 What should I consider before investing in a structured investment-i?

 You should consider the suitability of the particular structured investment-i based on your financial goals, risk appetite and liquidity needs.
-When choosing a structured investment, you'll need to consider the following:
+When choosing a structured investment-i, you'll need to consider the following:

 • Liquidity - Consider your liquidity needs as your money will be tied up for a period of time and early withdrawal (if permitted, as some may not even permit an early withdrawal, or only if subject to conditions) may result in the loss of part of your return and/or principal.
 Make sure you have no urgent need for the funds you invested for the investment tenor and have sufficient liquidity on hand in your portfolio to account for any emergencies or situations that might arise.